entur/design-system/packages/menu/README.md

 # Menu

-This package contains the button component
+This package contains the navigation components

 > 💡 Looking for the [documentation](https://design.entur.org/komponenter/navigation/top-navigation)?